barryclark/jekyll-now/_posts/2020-04-15-rust-i2c-driver.md

 our application what to do once the panic! macro is called (or we unwrap an Err, etc.) as this behaviour is not defined when writing a `no_std` program per default, hence we just need to tell Rust that we include this crate in our program but not actually use it.
-Semihosting being a mechanism that can be used to communicate between an embedded chip and an attached debugger.
+This sepcific panic implementation will (as the name says) use semihosting, a mechanism that can be used to communicate between an embedded chip and an attached debugger, to print out the stack trace.

 Of course all these dependencies aren't inside our Cargo.toml yet so let's quickly add them
 ```toml